RubixML/ML/docs/choosing-an-estimator.md

 $estimator = new KNearestNeighbors(10, false, new Minkowski(2.0));
 ```

 Choosing the right estimator for your project will help achieve the best results.
 A common theme among all estimator types is the notion of model *flexibility*.
 How flexibility is expressed depends on the estimator type but greater flexibility usually includes the capacity to handle more difficult tasks.
-The tradeoff for increased flexibility is often increased computational complexity, reduced interpretability, and greater susceptibility to [overfitting](cross-validation.md#overfitting).
+The tradeoff for increased flexibility is increased computational complexity, reduced interpretability, and greater susceptibility to [overfitting](cross-validation.md#overfitting).
 For most use cases, we recommend selecting the simplest model that does not [underfit](cross-validation.md#underfitting) your dataset.
 In the next sections, we'll break down the estimators available to you in Rubix ML by type, grade their flexibility, and describe some of their advantages and disadvantages.

 ## Classifiers
 Classifiers can be assessed by their ability to form decision boundaries around the areas that define the classes.
-Simple linear classifiers such as [Logistic Regression](classifiers/logistic-regresion.md) can only handle classes that are *linearly separable*.
-On the other hand, highly flexible models such as the [Multilayer Perceptron](classifiers/multilayer-perceptron.md) can theoretically learn any decision boundary.
+A linear classifier such as [Logistic Regression](classifiers/logistic-regresion.md) can only fully distinguish classes that are *linearly separable*.
+On the other hand, highly flexible models such as [Multilayer Perceptron](classifiers/multilayer-perceptron.md) is known to be a universal function approximator and can theoretically learn any decision boundary.

 | Classifier | Flexibility | Proba | Online | Advantages | Disadvantages |
 |---|---|---|---|---|---|